goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/7-wrap/_index.md

 - Of course the content of the world famous application "index.html" will be different between dev and prod stages.

-    - There should be a title on the page stating the environment
+    - There should be a title on the page stating the environment.

-    - There should be a content field
+    - There should be a content field.

 - The content writer `wweb` should have access to a survey to change the content for dev and prod servers.